camdenorrb/Netlius/README.md

 # Netlius
-A currently broken networking API for Kotlin
+A experimental networking API for Kotlin